Heatescape/Heatescape/README.md

 # Hi there 👋, My name is Jiayu Huang
 I am a Student at University of Technology Sydney and currently study in data analysis direction.
 Acquire google data analysis certificate in October 2022.
 Meticulous and detail-oriented with excellent observational, organizational and communication skills.
 I can ask effective questions and collaborate with those who are interested.
 I can use spreadsheets like Microsoft excel and google sheets, read, and write SQL queries, python code and R code.
 Able to create data visualizations using dashboard and storyboard to present the insight found in data.
-Expecting to graduate at the middle of 2023, and I desire to find an internship or entry level job related to data analysis.

 ## Projects Examples